+Return values

-Return values Builtin typed values can similarly be returned by packing the pointer to a BalsaObject into a FormatData using FormatDataSetBalsaObject.
+Builtin typed values can similarly be returned by packing the pointer to a BalsaObject into a FormatData using FormatDataSetBalsaObject.
 FileOpen in [balsa.sim.fileio] does this like so:

+'''

 FormatDataSetBalsaObject (instance->result, instance->objects[0], 0);

+'''

 Notice that the object packed into instance->result is also an element of the instance structure.
 This is necessary because Balsa must track the location of builtin typed values at all times in order for the reference counting system used to deallocate unused objects to work correctly.
 To make the reference counting work effectively, the user must only use the BalsaObject structures contained in the instance->objects array (whose size is selected by the objectCount argument to BalsaSim_RegisterBuiltinFunction) and never any BalsaObject which is manually allocated.
-The simulation system monitors the reference counting.
+The simulation system monitors the reference counts of each object in instance->objects for each call of each builtin function, and will handle the deallocation/reassignment of objects without the user having to worry about explicit reference counting.
 As the BalsaObject structure only contains a pointer to the "real" data associated with a builtin typed value, calls to FormatDataSetBalsaObject are usually preceeded with a function call to pack that real data pointer into the BalsaObject and to nominate a function to be used to deallocate that data if the object ceases to be useful.
 In FileOpen, this call looks like: